Situationally-aware Path Planning Exploiting 3D Scene Graphs

 \subsection{Subproblem Generation}

 The coarse geometric path in \Cref{eq:semantic-search} can be decomposed into independent subproblems as follows:

 where for the $i^{th}$ subproblem, $\mathbf{C}_i$ refers to the composed contours, \ie the boolean union of the room and doorway contours required to solve the sub-problem.
 The subproblems vary in size; hence, time allocation during geometric planning must account for this to ensure a fair distribution of time.
-Therefore, for each subproblem, an effort heuristic is computed to estimate its relative complexity, by correlating with the size of the subproblem as follows:
+Therefore, for each subproblem, an effort heuristic is computed, correlating with the size of the subproblem as follows:

 where $a_i$ is the area of the composed contour $\mathbf{C}_i$.
 Subproblems with higher heuristic values receive more computational resources and time.
 Moreover, to prevent excessively small time allocations, subproblems with heuristic values less than a predefined value, defined as a proportion of an equal split, are merged with one of their neighboring subproblems, specifically, the neighbor with the lower effort heuristic, among the at most two adjacent candidates.
 Following this, the effort heuristics in \Cref{eq:effort} are recomputed.
 This ensures that planning does not fail due to avoidable time constraints and also relaxes the strict requirement of passing exactly through the center of doorways for the merged subproblems.
 This merging process is performed iteratively until no subproblem remains excessively small.